Download our curriculum rationale (INTENT)

 Our Curriculum aims to reflect the diverse nature of the different communities our children are from.

-The school curriculum follows the current principles from the EYFS curriculum and the new National Curriculum 2014.
+The school curriculum follows the current principles from the new EYFS curriculum 2020 and the new National Curriculum.

-Throughout the school classes work co-operatively to ensure appropriate curriculum coverage within the context of both single and mixed age classes.
-Staff plan together and include the support staff attached to their classes in this process.
-All staff in these Key Stages (both teaching and support) are actively involved in the delivery of lessons and the assessment of children’s progress.
+Throughout the school, classes work co-operatively to ensure appropriate curriculum coverage.
+Staff plan together and include the support staff, who are attached to their classes, in this process.
+All staff in all Key Stages (both teaching and support) are actively involved in the delivery of lessons and the assessment of children’s progress.
 Subjects are taught through a programme of topics as outlined below.
 These can be subject to changes to reflect whole school and Government initiated developments.

 A range of teaching and learning styles